 The Concorde App solves examples of the traveling salesman problem.
 Data sets are selected on the Load page.
 Tours and intermediate linear-programming solutions are displayed in the Plot view.
 For all instances, a log of the solution process is displayed in the Log view.

-If Geometric Duality is selected, then you can choose one of three modes, either Moats, Zones, or Penalties.
+In the Bounds module you can choose one of three modes, either Moats, Zones, or Penalties.

 Data sets are selected on the Load page.
 You can reach the page by tapping the Load button at the bottom of the screen.

 When TSP Art is the selected algorithm, the load page will display menus listing the photos and images saved on the device.
-Select a photo or image to be drawn as a TSP tour in the spirt of the TSP Art work of Robert Bosch and Craig Kaplan.
+Select a photo or image to be drawn as a TSP tour in the spirit of the TSP Art work of Robert Bosch and Craig Kaplan.
 If there is a Web image you would like to select, first go to the Safari browser, tap the image, select Save Image, then return to the Concorde App.

-Once a data set is selected, the solution process is started by tapping the Run button in the bottom menu.
+Once a data set is selected, the solution process is started by tapping the Run button in the bottom bar.
 This will happen automatically when TSP Art is the selected algorithm and an image is first loaded.

 In TSP Art mode, the generated tour is found with a heuristic algorithm.
 By tapping Run after the tour appears, the app will attempt to further improve the tour (and tapping Run can be repeated as often as you like).
 This should clean up any crossings that might appear in large instances.